Study Abroad Timeline

 One to Two Months Prior to Departure

-- Finalize your UNL arrangements: register for classes, update your contract with UNL Housing, finish course pre-approvals, and secure financial aid and scholarships.
+- Finalize your UNL arrangements: register for classes, update your contract with UNL Housing, finish course pre-departure credit evaluation, and secure financial aid and scholarships.

 - Attend a mandatory pre-departure orientation to meet other UNL students going abroad and learn about how to prepare for international travel.